FRONTLINE FEEL GOOD

 Can we start anytime?

 Yes.
-The half-day workshop slots your team into the current growth round.
+The map-making workshop slots your team into the current growth round.